 4. Unlocking the potential of people in teams becomes fundamental for an agile culture to flourish.
 Teams are self-driven and are connected to customers and each other.
 They are dynamic, forming and dissipating around specific goals.
 Time is spent talking and forming connections creating alignment within and across groups.

 “The number one challenge facing a leader in an agile culture is letting go of fears related to losing control and not being needed”

 To foster an agile culture, you need to align the behaviours of your people – especially the leaders – the systems, processes, and symbols sent to employees.
 Leadership and structure are also necessary, even in agile cultures.
 The role of the leader, however, is to enable teams with the right capabilities and conditions to operate within a network, and the vision that multiple teams should be working towards spending time on the ‘dark matter’ between teams.

 According to our research at Walking the Talk, the number one challenge facing a leader in an agile culture is letting go of fears related to losing control and not being needed.
 The transition from “command-and-control” to a mindset of trusting and serving people to help them be their best is key.

-To develop your agile leaders, I strongly suggest the use of a 360 tool focused on the key behaviours for agile, and a combination of one on one coaching with intact teamwork.
+To develop your agile leaders, I strongly suggest the use of a 360 tool focused on the key behaviours, and a combination of one on one coaching with intact teamwork.
 Systems that need to be realigned will include decentralised decision-making, clarity of roles and responsibilities, design thinking to build empathy with the customer, shared targets across teams, a solid continuous feedback process and visible shared learning from mistakes.